“He who searches for evil, must first look at his own reflection.” -Confucious

 “I love a big family, many kids, a big house, financial independence, and lots of books everywhere, that’s who I am,” he said.

-Remember, being a good positive person can begin with you, it’s your good graces that you have inside you, of course, each one of us have to recognize it.
+Remember, being a good positive person begins with you, it’s your good mindset that you have inside you, of course, each one of us have to recognize it.